SergejBre/SynchroTime/README.md

   * Correct the time drift of the DS3231-RTC clock.
 The algorithm performs correction in the range from -12.8 to +12.7 ppm;
   * Automatically save parameters and calibration data to the energy-independent flash memory of the type AT24C256.
 In case there is a power failure to the module.

+* Developed in pure Qt, no third party libraries.

+* Cross-platform application implementation (Linux and Windows).

 * The client communicates with the Arduino server via the serial interface (UART).
-The Arduino is in turn connected to the Precision RTC DS3231 module via the I²C-interface.
-The application allows you to easily select a port for communication with the server and save the port number in the program settings.
-(The Baud Rate is assumed unchanged and equals 115200).
+The application allows you to easily select a serial port for communication with the server and save the port number in the program settings.

 * Command Help
 `